Map preview

 No analysis available

 Water inclusion is extremely well supported.
-Nineteen of 20 current listings include WATER, and one public remark directly says the maintenance fee covers water.
-The evidence is consistent across the dataset and appears reliable for this building.
+Nineteen of 20 current listings include WATER, and the remarks explicitly confirm that the maintenance fee covers "water."
+The evidence is strong across multiple listings and agents, not just a single copy-paste entry.

 No analysis available